Costamare Bulkers (CMDB)

 Dimitrios Sofianopoulos Director

-Mr. Sofianopoulos is a member of the Board of Directors of Costamare Bulkers and brings over 35 years of experience in the shipping sector, with 18 years dedicated to the Costamare group of companies.
-He is a qualified Greek and UK lawyer, having studied law in both countries.
-Before joining Costamare, he was an equity partner of a major international law firm with offices in New York, London, Monaco, and Athens, Greece.
-His extensive experience includes involvement in numerous transactions such as M&A, IPOs, JVs, NPL portfolios, commercial lending, leasing, single or fleet acquisitions, newbuildings, bareboat charters, and COAs.
+Mr. Sofianopoulos is a member of the board of directors of Costamare Bulkers.
+He brings over 35 years of experience in the shipping sector, with 18 years dedicated to the Costamare group of companies.
+Before his tenure at Costamare, he was an equity partner at a prominent international law firm with offices in New York, London, Monaco, and Athens, Greece.
+His extensive career includes involvement in numerous transactions such as M&A, IPOs, joint ventures, NPL portfolios, commercial lending, leasing, vessel acquisitions (single or fleet), newbuildings, bareboat charters, and contracts of affreightment.

 AI Analysis | Feedback